antiboredom/scrapism/web/content/pages/scraping-html.md

 ## Web Scraping

 Although it's possible to use Python's standard library to scrape the web, I find it a bit easier to use community-developed tools built for the purpose.
 There are a number of these available and all have merits.
-For the sake of this tutorial we will use two external libraries: `requests` which makes performing network requests easier, and `beautifulsoup`, which parses html.
+For the sake of this tutorial we will use two external libraries: [requests](https://requests.readthedocs.io/en/master/) which makes performing network requests easier, and [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), which parses html.

 ## Installing Python packages with `pip`